vechicin/Hello-React-Front-End/README.md

 # Hello React Front End

-> Hello World with Rails and React as separate apps.
+> Hello World with Rails and React as separate applications.

 ## Built With